Velocity Merchant Services Logo

 4. It Builds Community Trust

 In neighborhoods where SNAP benefits are common, being one of the first local businesses to adopt mobile EBT shows leadership and loyalty.
 You’re telling customers, “We’ve got your back.”
+Understanding community characteristics—such as demographics and socioeconomic factors—can help businesses tailor their approach to better serve SNAP recipients and build stronger relationships, especially when you’ve already taken the steps to become an authorized EBT retailer.

 And in today’s world, trust is everything.